 Customers cannot purchase CBD oil on Amazon.
 The online retail giant has expressly forbidden the sale of CBD items on its website, most likely due to the unstandardized legality of the product.

-Under the “Drugs & drug paraphernalia” section of their seller policies, Amazon specifically prohibits the sale of any products containing CBD:
+Under the “Drugs & drug paraphernalia” section of its seller policies, Amazon specifically prohibits the sale of any products containing CBD:

-At Nebula Genomics, our goal is to empower you to discover more about your genome including genetic markers that determine risks for conditions that CBD oils claim to mitigate.
+At Nebula Genomics, we aim to empower you to discover more about your genome, including genetic markers that determine risks for conditions CBD oils claim to mitigate.
 Perhaps you are considering CBD as an alternative treatment.
-By understanding your genes, you can assess whether you are at risk for diseases that may warrant you to start using CBD.
+By understanding your genes, you can assess whether you are at risk for diseases that may warrant you to use CBD.

-The Nebula Genomics Research Library keeps you up to date with the latest research into genetics.
-With a relatively large influx of hemp research being conducted, it is likely that genome-wide association studies and others will become widely available.
+The Nebula Genomics Research Library keeps you up-to-date with the latest genetics research.
+With a relatively large influx of hemp research, genome-wide association studies and others will likely become widely available.
 With our gene analysis tool, you can examine these genes (and many more) and identify relevant genetic variants that have been reported in the literature.

-You can sequence your DNA today and refer back to your results whenever you have genetic health questions that you’d like to analyze.
+You can sequence your DNA today and refer to your results whenever you have genetic health questions you’d like to analyze.
 As more CBD oil products become approved by the FDA and availability increases, customers will have more to explore.
-Understanding how your genes are involved in disease risk may help customers target their CBD oil product search.
+Understanding how your genes influence disease risk may help customers target their CBD oil product search.

 Genome sequencing allows customers the freedom to explore many genetics-related questions.
 Furthermore, our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors.

-Did you like this blog post?
+Did you find this blog post helpful?
 You might be interested in these articles as well:

 - Ashwagandha – What you should know before taking it